 Biblical, Confessional and Presbyterian

 Presbyterian means our church is led by elders.
 Jesus is the chief shepherd of his church and has given care to undershepherds (elders) for the spiritual care of local churches.
-The Presbyterian form of government also emphasises that our churches are connected.
-Thus we regularly meet, pray and help other churches in the region.
+The presbyterian form of church government emphasises accountability and connection to other churches.
+Our leadership regularly meets, prays and helps other churches in the region.
 We are congregation of the Presbyterian Church in America.

 All those who profess a simple faith in Jesus are welcomed into full membership in our church.
 We don't not require members to be reformed or presbyterian, but church leadership holds to these things based on our understanding of Scripture.
 Our leaders hold to the Westminster Confession of Faith as a faithful summary of the Bible.

 Below is a summary of our beliefs:*